Swearing-In for the NC State Bar in Mecklenburg County

 A: The Court specifically and respectfully requests that no children under the age of 7 be allowed entrance.

-Q: Is my sponsor included in the 3-person guest limit?
+Q: Is my sponsor included in the 2-person guest limit?

-A: Your sponsor is not included in the 3-person guest limit.
+A: Your sponsor is not included in the 2-person guest limit.
+You will add their name to the registration form when you register for this ceremony.

 Q: When does my sponsor need to arrive and how long do they have to stay?